Thai pop music: T-Wind

-T-Wind (Thai Wind) is a term used to describe the phenomenon of Thai pop culture in the international.
-It is a term created to compare Korean Wave.
-In the period since 2000, Thailand has been exporting many kinds of cultural products to many countries, especially in Southeast Asia, such as lakhon (television drama), movies and BL series from GMMTV – GDH and lukkwad-pop (Thai teen pop).
+T-Wind (Thai Wind) is a term used to describe the phenomenon of Thai pop culture internationally.
+It mirrors the concept of Korean Wave.
+In the 21st century, Thailand has been exporting many kinds of cultural products overseas, especially in Southeast Asia, such as lakhon (television drama), movies and BL series from GMMTV – GDH and lukkwad-pop (Thai teen pop).